SharePoint/sp-dev-provisioning-templates/system/pages/ServiceDescriptionLong.md

 **I just created an app catalog to my tenant, but having challenges with the service**

 It can take up to 20-30 minutes for the app catalog creation to be fully completed.
-Please try again after a while and if the issue continues, please report that using the [sp-dev-docs issue list](https://github.com/SharePoint/sp-dev-docs/issues).
+Please try again after a while and if the issue continues, please report that using the [sp-provisioning-services issue list](https://github.com/SharePoint/sp-provisioning-service/issues).